EventStore/documentation/docs/cloud/use/README.md

 If the target database must get events in exactly the same order as they are in the source database, it's impossible to use concurrent writers.
 Therefore, the speed of replication will be limited by how much time it takes to append one event to the cloud cluster.
 For example, if it takes 5 ms to append one event, replicating one million events will take about an hour.

-In case your system only requires events to be ordered within a stream, and you have a lot of streams, it is possible to use concurrent writers.
+In case your system only requires events to be ordered within a stream, and you have a lot of streams; it is possible to use concurrent writers.
 As those writers get events partitioned by stream name, the events order in each stream will be kept, but the global order will not.
 The advantage of using concurrent partitioned writes is performance increase.
 For example, six writers on a C4-sized instance would give you over 1000 events per second replication speed.
-In that case, in one hour you can replicate four millions events, not one.
+In that case, in one hour you can replicate four million events, not one.

 #### Write load on the source

-If the source cluster keep getting new events appended to its database, ensure that the number of events appended to the source database is significantly less than the number of replicated events for a given time period.
+If the source cluster keeps getting new events appended to its database, ensure that the number of events appended to the source database is significantly less than the number of replicated events for a given time period.
 The goal there is to ensure that the replication process will ever finish.
 For example, when you see one million new events written to the source cluster per hour, and you observe one million events being replicated per hour, the replication will never finish.

 #### System metadata